ginnox/CanalNetworkDocs/updatenotesNov2021.md

 ![Image ShowHideNode](Images%20for%20Updates%20Nov21/Image%20009.png)

 4. Faster selection of routes: Users select desired routes by right-clicking on each route individually.
 In this version, more options are provided in `Edit > Select Rotues`.
 This offers the user to select multiple routes with one click, from either:

-5. Faster selection of routes: Users select desired routes by right-clicking on each route individually.
-In this version, more options are provided in `Edit > Select Rotues`.
-This offers the user to select multiple routes with one click, from either:

    - `Select by Instanc`e: Using an instance in AutoCAD, or

    - `Select Sub Routes`: which selects all subroutes corresponding to an existing selection.

-6. Manage exceptions (view and remove) for naming, and also newly introduced design criteria override accessible from `Edit > Route Exceptions > Manage Exceptions...`
+5. Manage exceptions (view and remove) for naming, and also newly introduced design criteria override accessible from `Edit > Route Exceptions > Manage Exceptions...`

-7. Find text tool using `Ctrl + F`
+6. Find text tool using `Ctrl + F`

-8. A new annotation option in `Explore Solutions > Annotations > min FSL-OGL`  to display the value of FSL-OGL, colored according to the settings in Design criteria.
+7. A new annotation option in `Explore Solutions > Annotations > min FSL-OGL`  to display the value of FSL-OGL, colored according to the settings in Design criteria.

 ## Bug fixes